Spontaneous oscillations and geometric cutoff in confined bacterial swarms

 Here $\nabla^2_{\vec{p}}={1\over\sin\theta}{\partial\over\partial\theta}\bigl(\sin\theta{\partial\over\partial\theta})+{1\over\sin^2\theta}{\partial^2\over\partial\phi^2}$.
 In the limit of low Reynolds number, we adopt the standard no-slip boundary condition, $u_\pm(z=0,t)=0$, at the bottom surface and a stress-free boundary condition, $\partial_z u_\pm(z,t)=0$ at the top surface ($z=W$).

 {\it Linear response in multipole expansion} — Assuming the flow field $u_\pm(z,t)$ is weak, we treat the right-hand-side of Eq.~(\ref{eq:rho_t}) as perturbations to the static solution.
-As usually done, we proceed by expanding the density distribution into spherical harmonics:
+As is typically done, we proceed by expanding the density distribution into spherical harmonics:

 In this representation, the active stress driving the fluid in Eq.~(\ref{eq:stokes-2}) is governed exclusively by the off-diagonal nematic order parameter, $a_{2,\pm 1}$.
-As a direct result, to first order in the weak flow field $u_\pm(z,t)$, hydrodynamic corrections to the static density profile are restricted entirely to the $m=\pm 1$ modes.
-Since the $m=+1$ and $m=-1$ modes decouple and do not mix, they act as parallel pathways.
-Drawing an analogy to the signalling framework in Ref.~\cite{Wang-Tang}, we identify the $Y_2^{\pm 1}$ harmonic as independent ‘‘communication channels’’ between the cells and the embedding fluid.
-In this picture, cells generate active stress, injecting a signal of amplitude $a_{2,\pm 1}(z,t)$ into the fluid through Eq. (\ref{eq:stokes-2}).
-In return, the fluid flow reorients the cells, feeding the signal back into the multipole moments $a_{l,\pm 1}(z,t)$ via Eq. (\ref{eq:rho_t}).
+Drawing an analogy to the signalling framework in Ref.~\cite{Wang-Tang}, we identify these specific harmonics as the macroscopic “communication channels” between the cells and the embedding fluid.
+In return, the resulting fluid flow $u_\pm(z,t)$ reorients the cells via the Jeffery torque in Eq. (\ref{eq:rho_t}), feeding the signal back into the orientational distribution of the swarm.
 Spontaneous oscillations emerge when the gain of this feedback cycle is positive.

 We illustrate the scheme by first considering the simplified case of an isotropic and uniform density profile with $a_0 = c/\sqrt{4\pi}$, where $c$ is the mean cell density inside the liquid film.
 The spontaneous flow profile is modeled as $u_\pm(z,t)=\tilde{u} e^{-i\omega t/\tau}\sin(k z)$.
 Here, the frequency $\omega$ is made dimensionless by the tumbling timescale $\tau=1/D_{\rm R}$, and the wavenumber is set to $k=\pi/(2W)$, representing the lowest order mode compatible with the boundary conditions for $u_\pm(z,t)$.
 Correspondingly, the density fluctuations in the $z$-direction are given by $a_{l,\pm 1}(z,t)=\tilde{a}_{l}e^{-i\omega t/\tau}\cos(kz)$ for even $l$ and $a_{l,\pm 1}(z,t)=\tilde{a}_{l}e^{-i\omega t/\tau}\sin(kz)$ for odd $l$.
 The resulting linearized dynamics in eigenmode space are governed by: